A higher order polytopal method for contact mechanics with Tresca friction: Numerical Experiments

-We consider the three-dimensional domain $\Omega=(0,1)^3$ that contains the fracture network depicted in Figure \ref{fig:mesh_6k}.
-The meshes are produced using \texttt{GMesh}, which provides tetrahedral meshes compliant with the fracture network \cite{gmsh}.
-The material is assumed to be isotropic and homogeneous with Young's modulus $E=4\times 10^9$ and Poisson's ratio $\nu=0.2$, yielding a shear modulus $L=\frac{5}{3}\times 10^9$.
-The Tresca model governs the friction model with a constant friction coefficient $g=4\times 10^6$.
-Dirichlet boundary conditions are prescribed on the top and bottom surfaces: $\bo{u}=\bo{0}$ at $z=0$ and $\bo{u}=[0.0015,-0.0015,-0.002]$ at $z=1$.
-Homogeneous Neumann conditions are imposed on the lateral boundaries.
-In the numerical experiments, the normal and tangential penalty parameters are set to $\beta_{h,\bo{n}}=10^6=\beta_{h,\tau}.$ In this study, we focus on the qualitative behavior of the solution.
-Figure \ref{fig:contact_normal}(a) displays the computed contact state , while Figure \ref{fig:contact_normal}(b) displays the normal component of the displacement jump across the fracture network.
+In this study, we focus on the qualitative behavior of the solution.
+Figure \ref{fig:contact_normal}(a) displays the computed contact state, while Figure \ref{fig:contact_normal}(b) displays the normal component of the displacement jump across the fracture network.
 The superior performance of the higher-order scheme is demonstrated in Figure \ref{fig:normal_fracture2-4} by the mean of the normal component of the discrete Lagrange multiplier $\lambda_{h, \bo{n}}$ on fractures F2--F4~(see Figure \ref{fig:contact_normal}(b)).
 As we refine the mesh, we expect the approximate mean to converge to the exact mean; both schemes identify, at convergence, the same value for F2, F3, and F4, but the high-order scheme already gives this value on the coarsest meshes, and with fewer degrees of freedom than the low-order scheme.
 A comparison of the Newton iteration counts required to reach a tolerance of $10^{-12}$ for the lowest-order method \cite{jhr}, and the present scheme is reported in Table~\ref{table:unknown_solution}.
 Furthermore, Figure~\ref{fig:traction_normal} demonstrates that the discrete normal traction produced by the current scheme is considerably smoother than that obtained with the lowest-order approach \cite{jhr}.
 This establishes the higher-order scheme as both more accurate and computationally efficient.
 This advantage extends to fracture F1, where the higher-order method yields a more accurate mean normal displacement jump (Figure \ref{fig:normal_fracture1}(a)) and a superior resolution of the contact transition zone (Figure \ref{fig:contact_normal}(a)), as evidenced by the more precise mean $\lambda_{h,\bo{n}}$ profile in Figure \ref{fig:normal_fracture1}(b).

 \FloatBarrier